Understanding the Do’s and Don’ts of Bankruptcy in Ohio and Kentucky

 If you play by the rules, bankruptcy can help you through a financially stressful period.
 Some people, however, are not informed about the bankruptcy process, or try to gain an unfair advantage over their creditors.
 Prior to filing for bankruptcy, there are steps you should take and steps you should definitely avoid.

-Based in Cincinnati, Ohio, we are the law firm of Minnillo & Jenkins CO.
-LPA.
+Based in Cincinnati, Ohio, we are the law firm of Minnillo Law Group Co., LPA.
 We have helped thousands of people file for bankruptcy.

 For a free case evaluation and straightforward guidance on whether filing for bankruptcy is the best option for you, call +1-513-723-1600 to speak with a seasoned debt-relief lawyer.